zdy023/MathTool/README.md

 ## API `expression`

 To simply use this API you may need class `Expression` and `OperatorMapGenerator`.
 You may use `OperatorMapGenerator` to generate a `HashMap` with structure `<String,Operator>` needed by class Expression and use `Expression` to construct a computable math expression model.

+As the current API cannot correctly process negative number with negative sign ("-"), please always use the negative operator in used operator set instead of writing negative sign straightly in front of a number, aka. please write "-(3)" instead of writing "-3" if you're using the default operator set provided by us.

 Here is an example:

 ```java
 var operatorMap = OperatorMapGenerator.getBasicOperatorMap(new File("operators.lst")); //generate operator map